nirvanasupermind/skink/SPEC.md

 # 3 Types and Values
 ## 3.1 Objects and Prototypes
-Every value in Skink (including primitives such as numbers and booleans) is an *object*.
+Every value in Skink (including primitive values such as numbers and booleans) is an *object*.
 An object is an ordered collection of key-value pairs called *slots*.
 All keys must be of the type [`string`](#39-string), while values can be any valid expression.
 If a non-string key is used in an object, it will automatically be converted to a `string` using the `toString()` special function.
 Objects are defined using the [object statements](#56-object-statements).

 Each slot in an object has an associated type, determined by finding the [prototype](#313-prototypes) of the slot's value.
 If the type is changed using [property assignment](#312-property-assignment), a runtime error is thrown.